Muosvr/cryptozombie/Solidity_web3js_notes.md

 })
 ```
 ## Talking to Contracts
-ABI stands for Application Binary Interface, which is a JSON file that tells your web3.js how to interact with your contract.
+ABI stands for Application Binary Interface, which is a JSON object that tells your web3.js how to interact with your contract.
 When you compile a contract, it will generate an ABI.
 You can also look up the ABI and address of any deployed contracts on Etherscan: https://etherscan.io/
 ### to instantiate a contract
 ```solidity
 var myContract = new web3js.eth.Contract(myABI, myContractAddress);